 I knew about the Underground Railroad — remember the Babysitter’s Club book when Dawn finds a station in her house?
 Yeah, that was my impactful education.

-When you look up “Black history” books, you get a hundred books all mixed together without chronological order or connections.
-Sadly, they are listed often as books for the month of February – it shouldn’t just be a month but a full part of a study of American history.
+When I research “Black History” books for kids, hundreds of books are all mixed together without chronological order or connections.
+Additionally, they are listed often as books for the month of February – African American history shouldn’t just be a month but an essential part of a study of American history.

-How do I get the direction I wanted and needed?
 Who are the most important Black Americans to know?
 Why are these people important?
 Are they before the Civil War or after?
 Who is connected?
 I couldn’t find a good history book list and felt I had to figure it out myself and organize my own approach.
 I hope this helps you learn alongside your kids!

 Learning history requires a general grasp of where events lie in history.
 Here are the big events; italicized are those that apply to the books listed below.
 It would help in your readings to print this timeline to have as you read with your kids.